 STAY: Pleasant Street Inn

 Pleasant Street Inn is perfect for Colby parents and visitors with an independent, fun spirit.
-It’s got mint green walls, colorful quilt on a comfy bed, small compact, but clean bathrooms.
-Plus, cold breakfast and hot coffee waiting in the common kitchen in the morning .Rooms $65 (shared bath) to $99, include Continental Breakfast.
+It’s got mint green walls, a colorful quilt on a comfy bed, and small compact, but clean bathrooms.
+Plus, cold breakfast and hot coffee waiting in the common kitchen in the morning.